Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: This section is specific to different OS families.
 Ensure that you use the proper definition format for your OS distributive - it may differ from the presented examples in this document.

-If your cluster is in a closed environment or if you need to add additional package manager repositories, you can specify them in the `services.yum` section of inventory.
+If your cluster is in a closed environment or if you need to add additional package manager repositories, you can specify them in the `services.packages.package_manager` section of inventory.
 The following parameters are supported:

 |Parameter|Default value|Description|